lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 /docs/asaoverview/#finding-empty-spheres/
 {:/comment}

 You can use "empty spheres" as a device to fill space.
-The ASA requires the aggregate sphere volume to match the cell volume; however this can only be done with reasonable sphere overlaps (<18%) for fairly close-packed systems.
-To use the ASA for open systems, you must  pack the volume with "atoms" with atomic number zero ("empty spheres").
-This is tedious, but **blm**{: style="color: blue"} and **lmchk**{: style="color: blue"}
+The ASA constraint that the aggregate sphere volume to match the cell volume can only be realized with reasonable sphere overlaps (<18%) for fairly close-packed systems.
+The geometry violation for open systems, e.g. Si, is too severe.
+To use the ASA for such systems you must pack the volume with "atoms" with atomic number zero ("empty spheres").
+This can be tedious, but **blm**{: style="color: blue"} and **lmchk**{: style="color: blue"}
 have an automatic "empty sphere" finder that can greatly facilitate this step.
 See [this tutorial](/tutorial/asa/lm_pbte_tutorial).